MK-Chakraborty/edu-future-cs-asgn-9/README.md

 # Future CS

 Future CS is an educational site.
-Future CS teaches advanced Computer Science related subjects that will rule the world in the future.(https://github.com/facebook/create-react-app).
+Future CS teaches advanced Computer Science related subjects that will rule the world in the future.(https://future-cs-router-9.netlify.app/about).

 ## Functionalities of this project

-In the project directory, you can run:

 ### This site is developed with React JS.
 ### React Router is used for navigation.